OpenCLIM/ecocrop/README.md

 - GMIN,Minimum crop cycle,the minimum number of 'growing days' the crop needs
 - GMAX,Maximum crop cycle,the maximum length of time the crop can grow in

-The following parameters are used, optionally, for additional masking of suitable locations for crop growth:
+The following parameters are used for additional masking of suitable locations for crop growth:
 - TEXT,Optimal soil texture
 - TEXTR,Absolute soil texture

-A suitability score out of 100 is calculated for temperature and precip separately, with the combined score the lower of these.
+A suitability score out of 100 is calculated for temperature and precip separately at each grid cell, with the combined score the gridpoint-wise lower of these.

 # Inputs and requirements